Preacher Lawson: 2019: AGT & BGT: The Champions

 Lawson was invited to compete on America's Got Talent: The Champions in 2019.
 He advanced to the finale after he received the most votes from the superfans of the United States.
 In the finale, he came in the top 5 and came in 5th place overall.
 He also competed in Britain's Got Talent: The Champions later in 2019, and advanced through to the final after he received the most votes from the superfans in the audience.
-He finished in the top 7.
+He finished in the bottom 7 of the final 10.

 YouTube career

 Lawson also runs a YouTube channel, where he posts travel vlogs, vegan and vegetarian cooking guides, and music videos, all with a comedic twist.
-As of the 25th of November 2021, his channel has attracted over 23 million views and over 630,000 subscribers.
+As of June 2025, his channel has attracted over 35 million views and over 664,000 subscribers.
 A passionate vegan, Lawson also posts videos discussing the ethical dimensions of his diet.
 He also used to run a channel named Box Of Chocolates, which was a skit-creating channel.